huxiaoti/deeptrio/README.md

 #### 3. If I am not good at using Unix software, is there any conventient way to use DeepTrio?

 A) Yes, you can visit our online website : http://bis.zju.edu.cn/deeptrio, where you can predicti PPIs and draw importance maps on the DeepTrio model without any configurations.

+# Citation

+If you find DeepTrio useful, please consider citing our publication:<br />
+Hu, X., Feng, C., Zhou, Y., Harrison, A., & Chen, M. (2021).
+DeepTrio: a ternary prediction system for protein-protein interaction using mask multiple parallel convolutional neural networks. <i>Bioinformatics</i>.

+# Updates

+2021-11-9: Revision for article: the reference in the footnote of Table 4 should be Chen <i>et al</i>.
+(2019).